bvergara87/blueprint-takehome/README.md

 5. Added security middleware
    etc.

-Additionally, I didn't implement the full suite of production-level tools, frameworks, or robust deployment strategies that I would typically use in a production environment.
+Additionally, I didn't implement the full suite of production-level tools, styling best practices, or robust deployment strategies that I would typically use in a production environment.
 These decisions were made consciously to balance showcasing my skills with maintaining a manageable scope for the project.

 In a real-world scenario, I would adopt a more comprehensive approach, incorporating these additional features and utilizing enterprise-grade tools to ensure scalability, security, and maintainability.
 The current implementation serves as a foundation that can be expanded upon to meet the demands of a full-scale, production-ready application.